LPN and LVN Career Information

 - Legal and ethical responsibilities

-The next logical question about LVN and LPN training is "How long is an LPN program?"
-The average training duration for an LPN certificate or diploma program is one year.
+The average training duration for a certificate or diploma program is one year.
 However, degree programs can take up to two years to complete.

 Regardless of which school or program type you choose, most schools are able to provide some form of financial assistance to students who meet the eligibility requirements.
 It's a good idea to speak to a school's financial aid department upon enrollment, as they can provide insight and information about funding options and may even help you complete the application process.

-If you are wondering how to become a licensed practical nurse or licensed vocational nurse, then consider that, aside from the educational prerequisites, there are also legal requirements.
-After graduating from an LPN program (and before you can legally work as an LPN), you must successfully take the NCLEX-PN (National Council Licensure Examination — Practical Nursing) certification examination.
+Aside from the educational prerequisites, there are also legal requirements.
+After graduating from an LPN program (and before you can legally work as a nurse), you must successfully take the NCLEX-PN (National Council Licensure Examination — Practical Nursing) certification examination.

 Developed by the National Council of State Boards of Nursing (NCSBN) to help ensure that nursing standards remain consistent across the country, the exam can be quite challenging and will require that you spend time and effort preparing for it.